 Scott Jacobs’ Motorcycle Accident 2016

-As most of you already know through social media, newspaper articles, and phone calls, but Scott endured a traumatic injury on the 2016 Motorcycle Cannonball.
+As many of you already know through social media, newspaper articles, and phone calls, Scott endured a traumatic injury during the 2016 Motorcycle Cannonball.

 For those that aren’t up to speed…

-Scott and Sharon signed up to race their two 1915 Harley-Davidson’s across the country.
-They’d start in New Jersey and finish the race in California.
+Scott and Sharon signed up to race their two 1915 Harley-Davidson F Head’s across the country.
+They started in New Jersey and planned to finish the race in California.
 The race would take 17 days alongside 70-100 other racers.

 Day 2 of the Cannonball

-Scott was in for a surprise when he rounded a turn and came upon unexpected gravel strewn across the entire road.
+Scott was in for a surprise when he rounded a bend and came upon a road full of gravel.

-In an effort to save himself from being run over by intersecting traffic ahead, he began to lay his motorcycle down since his brakes locked up and there were no other options.
+In an effort to save himself from being run over by intersecting traffic ahead, he attempted to lay his motorcycle down since his brakes had already locked up and there were no other options.

 As he slid across the ice-like road as if he were a dirt track racer, his left foot peg stuck into the road and catapulted him into the air.
 Before landing, Scott quickly moved his head out of the way to avoid breaking his neck.
 All of his weight and force came crashing down on his right shoulder – his painting arm…